devnodesin/goimgserver/design/overview.md

 ## goimgserver

-goimgserver is a backend service that stores images and serves optimized, resized, and converted images on the fly based on URL parameters.
+**_goimgserver_** is a backend service designed to store images and serve optimized, resized, and converted images dynamically based on URL parameters.
+It is built for high performance, scalability, and ease of use, with a focus on caching and efficient image processing.

 ## Features